Existence of mASD connections on 4-manifolds with cylindrical ends: Background on the thickened moduli space

-The operator $s$ is defined in terms of the map $\iota$, and we recall that the definition of $\iota$ required the choice of a reference connection $A_{ref}$ on $X$.
-It is convenient to take $A_{ref} \defeq A$; the reader can check that any other choice does not affect the outcome of the discussion that follows, but only makes the notation at points more complicated.
-In particular, this gives
+The operator $s$ is defined in terms of the map $\iota$, and we recall that the definition of $\iota$ required the choice of a reference connection $A_{ref}$ on $X$. {Likewise, the space of $\mASD$ connections is defined by restricting $s$ to a slice $\Sl(A')$ for some choice of connection $A'$.
+It is convenient to take $A_{ref} \defeq A$ and $A' \defeq A$}; the reader can check that any other choice of $A_{ref}$ does not affect the outcome of the discussion that follows, though different choices of $A'$ may.
+In particular, our choice of $A_{ref}$ gives

 Let $b^+(X, A)$ be the dimension of a maximal positive definite subspace for the pairing map $q_A \colon \hat{H}^2(\overline{X}, \mathrm{ad}(A)) \otimes \hat{H}^2(\overline{X}, \mathrm{ad}(A)) \rightarrow \bb{R}$, as in \cite[Section 8.7]{\mmr}, where $\overline{X}$ is the natural compactification of $X$ obtained by adding a copy of $N$ at infinity.
 For example, when $A= A_{\mathrm{triv}}$ is the trivial connection on the trivial $G$-bundle, then $b^+(X, A_{\mathrm{triv}}) = \dim(G) b^+(X)$ is a multiple of the usual self-dual Betti number of $X$.
 We will need the following result.